Arpita/Arpita.github.io/README.md

 Contact Meta Extensions
 =======================

-We wish to introduce three new meta extensions **contact-number, **contact-mail and **contact-address.
+We wish to introduce three new meta extensions *contact-number*, *contact-mail* and *contact-address*.

 User Agents can thus make the vendor's contact details available directly for the end user's perusal.